nutanix/karbon-platform-services/cli/samples/logcollectors/readme.md

 ## Notes

 1. Log conversion with `code` is not currently supported.
-2. A *AWS CloudWatch* is supported at the moment.
+2. *AWS CloudWatch* is supported at the moment.

 ## Example Usage